gwahmp/wmao/src/content/posts/indian-navratna-companies-economic-growth.md

 ### Stock Market Presence of Navratna Companies

 Many Navratna Companies are listed on the [Indian stock exchanges](/stock-market-basic-understanding) like the NSE (National Stock Exchange) and BSE (Bombay Stock Exchange).
 Examples include Oil India Limited (OIL), Engineers India Limited (EIL), and Bharat Electronics Limited (BEL).
-These stocks are popular among investors due to their stability and consistent performance.
+These stocks are popular among <a href="/top-investors">investors</a> due to their stability and consistent performance.

 ### Benefits for Shareholders